 Some dogs also show signs of mental deterioration as they age.
 These age-related cognitive and behavior changes are generally subtle and can be addressed proactively.

 The physical changes in your dog are generally easier to spot than the sensory changes.
-As his body begins to deteriorate, his ability to fight infection is reduced and it takes longer to heal.
+As their body begins to deteriorate, their ability to fight infection is reduced, and it takes longer to heal.

-That means it is crucial to consult your veterinarian if you notice a significant change in behavior or the physical condition of your dog.
+That means it’s crucial to consult your veterinarian if you notice a significant change in behavior or the physical condition of your dog.
 There are many signs indicating your dog is approaching senior citizenship status, but they can be indicative of a variety of different problems (see the list at the end of this article).

-One of the most common and frustrating problems for aging dogs and their owner is inappropriate elimination.
-The kidneys are one of the most common organ systems to deteriorate in a dog, and as a result, your once well-behaved dog may have trouble in controlling his bathroom habits, especially if left alone for a long time without access to the outdoors.
+One of the most common and frustrating problems for aging dogs and their owners is inappropriate elimination.
+The kidneys are one of the most common organ systems to deteriorate in dogs, and as a result, your once well-behaved dog may have trouble in controlling bathroom habits, especially if left alone for a long time without access to the outdoors.

-You may also notice he dribbles urine while sleeping.
+You may also notice they dribble urine while sleeping.
 This is stressful for both you and your dog.
-Excessive urination or incontinence could be indicative of diabetes or kidney failure, both of which can be treated if caught early enough.
+Excessive urination or incontinence could indicate diabetes or kidney failure, both of which can be treated if caught early enough.